DreadPirateShawn/vagrantfile-rails/README.md

   *Note: Obviously this will vary extensively based on your system.
 This is just a rough idea.
 May take notably longer on very first `vagrant up` since apt-get data is not yet cached.*

 #### General provision actions
-* install various apt packages
-* install RVM, Ruby, Rails
+* install RVM
-* configure PostgreSQL user
 * install Heroku toolbelt
 * enable SSH forwarding, copy `~/.gitconfig` into VM
 * forward ports 3000 and 5000 for `rails s` and `foreman start` defaults

   *Note: All provision actions can be run repeatedly -- `vagrant provision` on a running system is expected to succeed.*

   *That said, the longer operations are skipped -- eg RVM installation isn't run if `which rvm` returns successfully.
-Bear in mind this means that RVM / Ruby upgrades are not checked upon re-provision, only upon destroy/up.*
+Bear in mind this means that these are not checked upon re-provision, only upon destroy/up.*